elhub/devxp-elhub-gradle-plugins/README.md

   and deploying the resulting distributions to the appropriate maven repository.
 * `no.elhub.devxp.kotlin-library` - Configures the build file to pack jar files and deploy them to the appropriate maven repository.
-* `no.elhub.devxp.kotlin-services` - Configures the build file for light-weight API deployment.
+* `no.elhub.devxp.kotlin-service` - Configures the build file for light-weight API deployment.
 * `no.elhub.devxp.java-platform` - Configures the build file for java platform.

 Applying the appropriate plugin automatically configures build file.